akshamsabadi/akshamsabadi/README.md

 I’m André, a **chemical biologist** who enjoys exploring the important and challenging problems in biotherapeutic design.
 I operate at the intersection of peptide/protein engineering, drug discovery, and AI/ML.
 My expertise is in bioconjugation, organic/polymer synthesis, and biomedical engineering, with a focus on designing and developing state-of-the-art therapeutics and diagnostics.
 My central tenet is that an interdisciplinary approach, paired with state-of-the-art computational techniques, is the most effective way to overcome the challenges of modern biomedical research.

 In addition to research, I have a mild obsession with data visualisation and graphic design.
-I intend to use this space to share code for generating aesthetic graphs and provide vector-format representations of my favorite biotherapeutic modalities in a personally-approved aesthetic style.
+I intend to use this space to share code for generating aesthetic graphs and provide vector-format representations of my favorite biotherapeutic modalities in a personally-designed aesthetic.

 ---